shashwattyagi13/shashwattyagi13/README.md

 <p align="right"> <img src="https://user-images.githubusercontent.com/50301680/97795237-bfadb000-1c29-11eb-9720-04dc0c335f76.gif" width="250px" height="250px" alt="shashwattyagi13" /> </p>

-- 🔭 I’m currently working on Full Stack Web Development projects using Spring, SpringBoot.
+- 🔭 I’m working on Frontend Development projects using Typescript, ReactJS, and NextJS.
-- 🌱 I’m currently learning  **Spring, SpringBoot, MERN, Data Structure, Web application**.<br>
+- 🌱 I was learning  **MERN, JavaScript, Spring Boot, Data Structure, Web application**.<br>
-- 🧗🏾‍♀️ I try to: Go beyond and push the bounds and explore your potentials<br>
+- 🧗🏾‍♀️ I try to: Go beyond and push the bounds and explore your potential <br>
 - 🔭 I’m currently working on to improve my **Problem Solving Skills**<br>
 -🤔 I'm looking for help to improve my competitive programming skills<br>
--👯 I'll look forward to learn AWS, Amazon S3 and to do more side Hustles...<br>
+-👯 I'll look forward to learn AWS, Amazon S3, Docker and to do more side Hustles...<br>
 -⚡ Fun fact: Coding and Development over songs else find me active on social media.<br>

 - 👨‍💻 All of my projects are available at [https://github.com/shashwattyagi13](https://github.com/shashwattyagi13)

-- 💬 Ask me about **DSA, Java, OOPS, JavaScript, C, Web Developement, Wordpress, Digital Marketing, DBMS, CN, OS**
+- 💬 Ask me about **DSA, OOPS, JavaScript, MySQL, Java, Web Development, WordPress, Digital Marketing, DBMS, CN, OS**

-- 🔭 I've also created my sports and Fitness related site in Digital Marketing.
+- 🔭 I've also created my sports and Fitness-related site in Digital Marketing and also worked on an IOT-related project i.e., a Library Stacking Device in the 1st, and 2nd Year of University.

 - 📫 How to reach me **shashwattyagi988gmail.com**